Updated June 27, 2017

 How many Oklahoma private schools are eligible to participate in the OSF?

-There are 107 eligible accredited private schools that serving students in PreK – 12.
-Of these 74 are eligible for the Opportunity Scholarship Fund.
-Over 55 of them have or will join.
+There are 107 eligible accredited private schools in Oklahoma that serve students in PreK – 12.
+Of these schools, 74 are eligible to join the Opportunity Scholarship Fund.
+Over 55 of these accredited private schools have joined as member schools.
 For a listing of the active schools in the OSF – see the Schools section on this website.

 Schools and Students